 - condiments of your choice and cheese makes it extra decadent and special

-- In a small bowl, combine fish sauce, garlic, sugar and black pepper.
+In a small bowl, combine fish sauce, garlic, sugar and black pepper.
 Add the marinade to the ground beef and combine until all the ingredients are mixed together well.
 Refrigerate the beef for at least 30 minutes.
-We like to allow the beef to marinade overnight in the fridge for optimum flavor.
+We like to allow the beef to marinade overnight in the fridge for optimum flavor, but most of the time don't plan that far ahead.
+They still always come out great, even with the shorter marinade time.

-- Gently form meat into patties.
+Gently form meat into patties for sliders or burgers.
 Form them to the size of your burger or slider buns.